Name: Kristy Nyp, Manhattan High School, CJE

 Credentials: Chadwick advises yearbook, newspaper and the student website at Derby High School.
 She spent 20 years as the Wichita Eagle’s high school sportswriter, winning sportswriter of the year awards from the Kansas State High School Activities Association, the Kansas Interscholastic Athletic Administrators Association, the Kansas Wrestling Coaches Association and the USTA.
 She serves on the Kansas Scholastic Press Association’s board.
+She is currently the senior writer for VYPE magazine for South Central Kansas and North Central Kansas.
 A Missouri graduate, her secret skill is managing all the behind-the-scenes scheduling — including food! — for her three boys’ basketball teams.

 Name: Shelby Dinkel, Salina Central High School, CJE